 6. Pray for wisdom, restraint, and truthfulness in public life during the 2026 election year.
 Ask God to restrain fear, pride, bitterness, and manipulation, and to grant New Zealand leaders justice, humility, concern for the vulnerable, and a sober sense of accountability before Him.

 7. Pray for peace and honesty in national-identity tensions, including debates around Te Tiriti o Waitangi / the Treaty of Waitangi.
-Ask the Lord to help New Zealanders speak about history, justice, equality, and belonging with truth rather than contempt, and to make Christians agents of reconciliation without sacrificing righteousness.
+Ask the Lord to help New Zealanders speak about history, justice, equality, and belonging with truth rather than contempt, and to help Christians seek reconciliation without sacrificing righteousness.

 7